Rogue Trader Class Tier List (Patch 1.6)

 BWarriorMelee tank

 Officer (S).
-The forgiving starter and the strongest support backbone. entity:voice-of-command and the bonus-turn engine let your damage dealers act far above their normal action economy, which is how a five-character party punches like seven.
-It also feeds the two best Tier 2 supports, entity:master-tactician and entity:grand-strategist, so nothing you invest early is wasted.
+The forgiving starter and the strongest support backbone.
+Voice of Command and the bonus-turn engine let your damage dealers act far above their normal action economy, which is how a five-character party punches like seven.
+It also feeds the two best Tier 2 supports, Master Tactician and Grand Strategist, so nothing you invest early is wasted.
+Patch 1.6 quietly fixed Lead By Example to grant its buff to the Officer on the third use, a small clean-up that makes the engine read more consistently.
+For a full walkthrough of the support backbone, see our Officer Build Guide.

 Bladedancer (S, Void Shadows).
-A sword specialist built around parry and dodge that stayed dominant through every balance pass.
+A sword specialist built around parry and dodge that stayed dominant through every balance pass, 1.6 included.
 If you own Void Shadows and want a melee carry that outscales the field, this is the one.
-It branches into entity:assassin, Master Tactician, entity:arch-militant, and entity:executioner, giving it the widest Tier 2 menu of any starter.
+It branches into Assassin, Master Tactician, Arch-Militant, and Executioner, giving it the widest Tier 2 menu of any starter.

 Soldier (A).
-The cleanest ranged carry path. entity:run-and-gun lets you shoot, reposition, and shoot again in a single turn, and burst-fire pressure feeds straight into Arch-Militant or Master Tactician. entity:argenta is the poster child here, turning a entity:heavy-bolter into a wall of fire once Arch-Militant entity:versatility comes online.
+The cleanest ranged carry path.
+Run and Gun lets you shoot, reposition, and shoot again in a single turn, and burst-fire pressure feeds straight into Arch-Militant or Master Tactician. item:argenta is the poster child here, turning a Heavy Bolter into a wall of fire once Arch-Militant Versatility comes online.
+One caveat from 1.6: Never Stop Shooting no longer procs on additional and interrupt turns, so the infinite-shooting loop inside an Officer double-turn is gone.
+The Soldier is still a top-tier carry; only the ceiling trick got trimmed.

 Warrior (B).
 The default melee and tank starter with strong close-combat numbers.
-It drops to B only because melee positioning is awkward on the harder difficulties and the true melee ceiling now belongs to entity:bladedancer.
-Still a fine pick into Arch-Militant or entity:vanguard if you want a durable front line.
+It drops to B only because melee positioning is awkward on the harder difficulties and the true melee ceiling now belongs to Bladedancer.
+Still a fine pick into Arch-Militant or item:vanguard if you want a durable front line.

 Take Officer.
 Support classes are the most forgiving in the game because their value does not depend on landing every roll.
-A missed attack from a carry is a wasted turn; a entity:voice-of-command from an entity:officer hands a teammate a whole extra action regardless.
-Your first respecs are free, so you can experiment, but most players who start Officer never feel the need to leave it.
-The entity:operative into entity:grand-strategist line is the runner-up for the same reason: it lifts the whole party instead of betting everything on one character's damage.
-The full talent order lives in the Officer build guide, and every recommended setup is collected on the Rogue Trader builds hub.
+A missed attack from a carry is a wasted turn; a Voice of Command from an Officer hands a teammate a whole extra action regardless.
+Your first respecs are free, and 1.6 added another full party respec, so experiment freely.
+Most players who start Officer never feel the need to leave it.
+The Operative into Grand Strategist line is the runner-up for the same reason: it lifts the whole party instead of betting everything on one character's damage.
+Our Beginner Guide covers the early hours in more depth.

-If you came in wanting to deal the damage yourself, start Soldier and aim at entity:arch-militant.
+If you came in wanting to deal the damage yourself, start Soldier and aim at Arch-Militant.
 It is the most straightforward carry in the game and the easiest ranged build to pilot well.

 Advanced Archetype (Tier 2) Tier List